chreman/masterthesis_old/README.md

 * `transformers.py`: Custom transformers for Spark, e.g. sentence tokenizer
 * `spark-config.json`: Spark config file specified for this analysis
 * `ConsecutiveNPTagger.pkl`: Prepared tagger so that it can be re-used - will be replaced at some point by the custom gazetteer

+Add all those files in the workflows bucket on S3 - when setting up the cluster you will need to point at them at configuration stage.